fattorilab/vr-navigation-tasks/Docs/scripts_docs/Task_management.md

 Check the regions `Methods`, and `Targets` (inside it) to find the code blocks that manage the instantiations (also, the region `Scene and Obstacles` for the tasks with obstacles)

 **MainTask depends on**:
+- Ardu.cs - to start/stop OpenEphys neural recording, and to send rewards upon trial success.
 - Movement.cs - to check if the participant is moving or static (e.g `isMoving`), to check if the participant collided with an object (e.g. `hasCollided`);
+- Saver.cs - to save data of objects at the time of appearance/disappearance.
 - RequestController.cs - to check if the connection with Arduino is active;
 - PupilDataStream.cs - to check if the connection with the eye recorder is active;
-- Saver.cs - to save data of objects at the time of appearance/disappearance.

 ### Movement.cs